Media lawyers Q&A

 Joe Larsen is a partner in Houston with Gregor Cassidy PLLC.
 Mr. Larsen has extensive experience regarding all aspects of media representation.
 He is a board member and chair of the review committee for the Freedom of Information Foundation of Texas and recipient of FOIFT’s 2010 James Madison Award.
 He was 2012-13 Chair, ABA/TIPS Media, Privacy and Defamation Law Committee.

-@maggiemulvihill Maggie Mulvihill’s data journalism students have been honored with 10 regional or national journalism awards since 2011 as well as being named finalists for the prestigious Livingston Award for Young Journalists.
-Maggie, an attorney, co-founded the New England Center for Investigative Reporting, serves on the boards of the Reporter’s Committee for Freedom of the Press and the New England First Amendment Coalition and was a 2004–2005 Nieman Fellow.
+Maggie Mulvihill’s data journalism students have been honored with 10 regional or national awards since 2011 as well as being named finalists for the prestigious Livingston Award for Young Journalists.
+An attorney, Maggie serves on the Steering Committee of the Reporter's Committee for Freedom of the Press, the board of the New England First Amendment Coalition, is a co-founder of the New England Center for Investigative Reporting and a former Nieman Fellow.

 Laura Prather (@1stAmLawyer) is recognized by Chambers Nationwide for First Amendment Litigation.
 She does clearance and litigation work for online and traditional media, regularly obtaining early dismissal of cases.
 She advocates for free speech/open government at the Texas Legislature and was integral in passage of the reporters' privilege, and the anti-SLAPP and retraction statutes which promote and protect free speech rights.
 Board Certified in Civil Appellate law.